CS4240-Group-6/Murphy-s-Misadventure/README.md

 - Unique and realistic sounds behind every action to simulate real-life scenarios.
 - Poly assets to gamify the environment so that it does not stress the players too much.
 - Haptics that allow players to be in one with their surroundings.
+- Both continuous and snap movements are provided for users to prevent motion sickness and enjoy realistic motion.

 ## Team
 - Fan Shixi